Tasfi21/Greedy-Coin-Change-CPP/README.md

-# Greedy-Coin-Change-CPP
+# Greedy Coin Change Algorithm (C++)

-This repository includes a C++ implementation of the Coin Change problem using greedy or iterative approaches.
-The program determines the minimum number of coins needed for a given value based on available denominations.
-Ideal for learning greedy strategy applications and currency denomination optimization
+This repository contains a C++ implementation of the **Greedy Coin Change Algorithm**, which determines the minimum number of coins needed to make a given amount.

+## Features
+- Greedy-based coin selection
+- User-defined denominations
+- Fast and simple approach
+- Example-driven implementation

+## Use Cases
+- Currency distribution
+- Vending machine logic
+- Greedy algorithm practice

+## File
+- `coin.cpp`

+## How to Run